kx412764776/kx412764776/README.md

 - 🌱 I’m currently learning **Spring Boot, React, Android Development**

+- 👯 I am currently looking for a **full-stack developer or back-end developer** role.
+If you are interested in me, please contact me.

 - 📫 How to reach me **connorchen919@outlook.com**

 <h3 align="left">Connect with me:</h3>